TryGhost/ActivityPub/README.md

 # How it works

-All requests to `/.ghost/activitypub/*` and `/.well-known/webfinger` are proxied to this ActivityPub service using NGINX.
+All requests to `/.ghost/activitypub/*`, `/.well-known/webfinger` and `/.well-known/nodeinfo` are proxied to this ActivityPub service using nginx.
 All other requests are forwarded to Ghost.

 ## Current features